-At these ages, you will need to fill out an "Adult Payment Form" to request an annual payment and to select the method by which you wish to receive the payment (e.g., by check or by direct deposit).
-Also, to prevent fraud, you will need to attach a copy of your CDIB card or Driver's License, and your address must match the address on file with the Tribe's Enrollment
+At these ages of 18, 19, and 20, the beneficiary will need to fill out an "Adult Payment Form" to request an annual payment and to select the method by which they wish to receive the payment (e.g., by check or by direct deposit).
+Also, to prevent fraud, the beneficiary will need to attach a copy of their CDIB card or Driver's License, and their address must match the address on file with the Tribe's Enrollment Department.

-Department.

-When you receive your trust funds at ages 18 through 21, if you are interested in continuing to have your funds invested, you may contact PFTC to discuss different investment account options and you can receive assistance in opening your own personal investment account with your own investment objective.
+When a beneficiary receives his/her trust funds at ages 18 through 21, and if they are interested in continuing to have their funds invested, they may contact Providence First Trust Company to discuss different investment account options.
+At age 21 the adult member beneficiary can receive assistance in opening his/her own personal investment account with its own investment objective.